 This is a Tobacco Free Campus.
 Smoking and vaping are not allowed anywhere on the hospital grounds.
 The campus boundary is outlined by a blue line.
 We ask patients and visitors not to bring tobacco products to the hospital in order to respect patients who are trying to stop smoking or suffering from the effects of tobacco use.
-A Smoking Information and Cessation Service is available for patients, please ask your doctor or nurse/midwife.
+If you smoke we advise that you use your hospital visit as an opportunity to quit smoking in order to improve your treatment and recovery response.
+A Smoking Information and Cessation Service is available for patients, please ask your doctor or nurse/midwife for treatment.